Event Promotion 101: 15 Creative Ways To Market Your Event

 Lead times are super critical to keep in mind, so event promotion tasks like event sponsorship and any sort of entertainment booking should be done well in advance.
 So if your event is featuring music or live entertainment, contact the musical groups or performers you want to feature as early as possible.
 They generally like to have about 10 months to make all the necessary arrangements for a special event.

 The Goal of Event Marketing

-The goal of any special event is to get a return on your investment that’s reflected in your monetary return and the amount of time you spend on planning the event.
-Although the initial planning stages, including finding sponsors and planning the schedule, should take place up to 10 months prior to the date of the event, most event planners agree that a large turnout is no longer one of the main goals of scheduling a special event.
+The goal of any special event is to get a return on your investment that’s reflected in your monetary return and the amount of leads captured at the event.
+Although the initial planning stages, including finding sponsors and planning the event schedule, should take place up to 10 months prior to the date of the event, most event planners agree that the next big key to successfully promoting an event is targeting the right audience.

 15 Creative Ways To Market Your Event

 How do you market an event?
 Get creative with your ideas.
 Advertising for your event, you should begin approximately 40 to 60 days prior to the date and include a mix of the tactics below – depending on your target audience and where they participate online and offline.